DontBeknown/CAD_Programe/README.md

 ### 🔢 Precision Input

-While in any drawing mode, use the **numpad keys** to precisely define control points or parameters (e.g., radius, coordinates).
+While in any mode, press Right Mouse to precisely define control points or parameters (e.g., radius, coordinates).

 ---